Healthcare Rights

 Mental Health Rights

 All 13 provinces and territories have their own mental health legislation.
-Involuntary commitment (also called certification) requires that:A mental disorder is presentThere is a risk of serious harm...
+Involuntary commitment (or certification) typically requires three elements:A mental disorder is presentThere's a risk of ser...